Pacmed/sensible-local-interpretations/readme.md

 - compare w/ asymmetric entropy
 - show basic sims / illustrations on why this would work
 - try on more dsets: simulations, mnist / fashion mnist
+- try for both nns and things like decision trees.

 ## basic idea